jiepengwang/StructRe/README.md

 # StructRe: Rewriting for Structured Shape Modeling
 In this paper, we propose a robust and generalizable approach for structured shape modeling, by using local and probabilistic structure rewriting.
-Our approach is a unified framework for structured reconstruction, structured completion and structured generation.
+This approach presents a unified framework for structured reconstruction, completion and generation.

 ![](./doc/teaser.png)